TechMecca/WoWTools/README.md

-# WoWTools
+This repository is intended for submitting bug reports and feature requests only.
-this is for people to report errors and make requests. no code in this repo.
+Please note that no source code is hosted here.